 If you believe that you have a rotator cuff injury, our surgeon will begin by examining your shoulder and discussing your symptoms and medical history.
 On-site imaging tests such as X-rays, ultrasounds, and MRIs may be used to assist in confirming your diagnosis and identifying other problems.

 Treatment for Rotator Cuff Injuries

 Fortunately, many patients can adequately address their rotator cuff injuries through conservative measures such as rest, anti-inflammatory pain medications, injections, activity modification, and/or on-site physical therapy.

 In the event that surgery is necessary, a surgeon at South Shore Orthopedics may perform a minimally invasive arthroscopic rotator cuff surgery.
 This type of surgery is an outpatient procedure where our surgeon will make small incisions, look inside your shoulder with a small camera, and conduct the minimally invasive surgery with small, pencil-sized instruments.
 Arthroscopic treatment for rotator cuff surgery has gained popularity over the past 5 years.
-It t is an effective solution that can limit pain and facilitate recovery.
+It t is an effective solution that can limit the pain and facilitate recovery.

 For more severe injuries associated with arthritis, a reverse total shoulder replacement surgery may be necessary.
 Regardless of the type of surgery that is performed, a rehabilitation program is generally prescribed by our surgeon.

 Contact South Shore Orthopedics for Rotator Cuff Treatment

 If you are in search of rotator cuff treatment do not hesitate to contact South Shore Orthopedics today.
 We are pleased to host a multidisciplinary study group with surgeons and therapists who meet regularly to develop optimal treatment plans.
 Furthermore, we are dedicated to providing you with efficient, quality care so that you can return to your daily activities as quickly as possible.